dwyl/learn-dart/README.md

 This tutorial is for anyone who wants to learn `Dart` from scratch without any prior knowledge of other programming languages.

-Learning `Dart` is a precursor for learning `Flutter` for building cross-platform native mobile/desktop/web Apps.
+Learning `Dart` is a prerequisite for building cross-platform native mobile/desktop/web Apps with `Flutter`.
-Let's face it, very few people are using `Dart` outside of `Flutter`;
-anyone that needs _general purpose_ programming laguage uses `Python`.
-If you want to build `Flutter` Apps, learn `Dart`;
-this tutorial is the perfect place to start.

 <br />

 ## How?

-We recommend that you clone this repository and follow along on your `localhost`.
+We recommend that you `clone` this Git repository so that you can follow along on your `localhost`
+_offline_:

 ```sh
 git clone git@github.com:dwyl/learn-dart.git && cd learn-dart
 ```

-> **Note**: If you are unable to run code on your device (e.g. you're reading this on an iPad), all examples have a link to
+> **Note**: If you are unable to run code on your device (e.g. you're reading this on an iPad), <br />
+all examples have a link to
-Dart Pad so you can try them online: https://dartpad.dartlang.org
+**Dart Pad** so you can try them online: https://dartpad.dartlang.org